Sulli Deals

 "Sulli Deals" was an open-source app which contained photographs and personal information of some 100 Muslim women online.
-An FIR was filed by the Delhi Police with National Commission for Women India taking suo moto cognisance of the matter on 8 July The creator of the app was a BCA Student from Indore, Madhya Pradesh.
-On 9 January 2022, Aumkareshwar Thakur, who created the app to "defame" Muslim women, was arrested by the Delhi Police.
+An FIR was filed by the Delhi Police with National Commission for Women India taking suo moto cognisance of the matter on 8 July 2021.
+The creator of the app was a BCA Student from Indore, Madhya Pradesh.
+On 9 January 2022, Thakur, who created the app to "defame" Muslim women, was arrested by the Delhi Police.
 Thakur was granted bail on 29 March by the court.

 Incident

 On 4 July 2021, several pictures of Muslim women were posted on Twitter, where each was described as a "deal of the day".
 Several accounts spoke against the app, which was hosted on GitHub as an "open-source project."
 After multiple complaints, GitHub took the app down and suspended the "sullideals" account which hosted the app.

 This was not the first time Muslim women were harassed by right-wing social media users.
 In May 2021, a YouTuber named Liberal Doge "rated out of 10" Pakistani women in his livestream and some group of anonymous accounts harassed Hasiba Amin, the National Convenor of Congress IT Cell.
 According to analysts, the same group of people were behind the Sulli Deals app.
 However, Liberal Doge denied any connection with the Sulli Deals app.